 Petrolly, fallen over, and foxy are all wine tasting descriptors (thanks Wikipedia).
 Cat pee is another, and often describes the smell of New Zealand sauvignon blanc.
 Cat pee smell aside, visiting wineries for a platter and a glass of wine is one of the pleasures we’ve discovered over the last year or so.

 New Zealand Wine shows the wine growing areas and can link you to most, if not all, wineries in the country.
-If you don’t have the time for a wine enthusiast’s road trip you can taste your way through the regions at one of the country’s wine centres in Queenstown, Gisborne, Napier and Waiheke Island.
+If you don’t have the time for a wine enthusiast’s road trip you can taste your way through the regions at one of the country’s wine centres in Queenstown, Arrowtown and Waiheke Island.